jirib/notes/cfgmgr.md

     - bar
 ```

-A workaround it to createa a virtual hosts per role loop instead.
+A workaround it to create virtual hosts per role loop instead.

 A workaround: